-Maple Avenue (VA-123) serves asis the central artery of Vienna's primary commercial districts corridor in Vienna, stretching over a mile through the heart of the Town and featuring a mix of stretching over a mile through the Town's center.
+Maple Avenue serves as the primary commercial corridor in Vienna, stretching over a mile through the Town's center.
 It is characterized by retail, restaurants, professional offices and institutions.
-Over Ithe past decade, Maple Avenue has also seen an increase growth in residentialces components through, as part of mixed-use development, reflecting market demands, projects.
-According to VDOT, the segment between Nutley Street and Follin Lane carries approximately 27,000 vehicles per day, underscoring the corridor's dual role as both a commercial destination and a regional connector.
-Historically shaped characterized by auto-oriented development with numerous unconnected surface parking lots and narrow sidewalks, the avenue has been a continued focast point for of revitalization efforts aimed at enhancing walkability, visual character, and long-term economic vitality appeal and functionality.
+The past decade has also seen an increase in residences, as part of mixed-use development projects.
+Historically characterized by auto-oriented development with numerous unconnected surface parking lots and narrow sidewalks, the avenue has been a focal point for revitalization efforts aimed at enhancing its appeal and functionality.